-- With regard to placement of sidewalks through the roadway approach, a deviation from this requirement is requested. - Detailed grading will be provided at the time of Final Site Plan Approval.

-- For internal roadways, see pavement cross sections on sheet 2 & 3.
+- With regard to placement of sidewalks through the roadway approach, a deviation from this requirement is requested. - Detailed grading will be provided at the time of Final Site Plan Approval. - For internal roadways, see pavement cross sections on sheet 2 & 3.
 Also, please note that pavement improvements to both 9 Mile and Garfield Roads are proposed to be asphalt.
 See revised notation on sheet 2. - A sidewalk is not proposed on the south side of Villa D'Este Drive due to grading constraints and proposed screening with landscape materials at this location.
-Therefore, if required, a deviation is requested. - Sidewalks will adhere the requirement found in Section 7.4.2.C.1, which states "Non-Motorized facilities shall not be placed closer than five (5) feet from back of curb for a curbed roadway". - The eyebrow adjacent to units 36-38 will be paved in order to maintain adequate driveway spacing.
-City snowplowing will not be an issue as this area will be plowed by a private entity through the HOA.
-Therefore, a deviation for unpaved eyebrows is not being requested. - As requested, the sidewalk along 9 Mile has been revised to 6' wide.
+Therefore, if required, a deviation is requested. - Sidewalks will adhere the requirement found in Section 7.4.2.C.1, which states "Non-Motorized facilities shall not be placed closer than five (5) feet from back of curb for a curbed roadway". - A deviation is requested for the proposed non-paved eyebrows. - As requested, the sidewalk along 9 Mile has been revised to 6' wide.
 See sheet 2. - A note has been added to sheet 2 regarding private streets.